HM-15: Training and other notables

 HM-15 is the first U.S. Navy squadron to combine and consolidate training requirements between the USN and the USNR.
 Changes here had ripple effects all the way up to the Chief of Naval Operations (CNO) as instructions were researched and updated.

 HM-15 is the first squadron to utilize a fully computerized training documentation system with a graphical user interface (GUI), called "Train 'em!".
 This training planning and documentation system replaced hundreds of man-hours of hand-documentation, with one or two personnel and a networked database that synchronized with the administration personnel database, and generated the necessary government training logs required for training documentation and inspections, for "ground-pounder", "aircrew", and "officer" training.
-This system was eventually distributed to sister squadron, HM-14, and to other naval commands.
+This system was eventually distributed to sister squadron HM-14 and to other naval commands.

 They are the first squadron to boast its own modern IT work center with certified staff to support all IT functions including cabling, networking, database management, and computer maintenance.
 This capability was replaced by the Navy and Marine Corps Intranet (NMCI) in 2002.

-HM-15 maintains a trainer with a full size articulated mockup of the cabin and gear of an MH-53E for training Enlisted Aircrew in the roles of mine countermeasures and operational procedures.
+HM-15 maintains a trainer with a full size articulated mock-up of the cabin and gear of an MH-53E for training Enlisted Aircrew in the roles of mine countermeasures and operational procedures.
 It is a fairly significant "stage", looking reminiscent of a huge theme park reality ride, and a brand new building was constructed to house both it and the Squadron Training Department.